nbayazes/Inferno/readme.md

 [Playstation 1 CD](https://pumosoftware.com/files/descent/dxa/d1-playstation.dxa)
 [Mac CD](https://pumosoftware.com/files/descent/dxa/d1cda-mac.dxa)

+### Custom Missions
+Custom user missions should be placed in the `d1/missions` folder (the hog and msn).

 ### Inferno Enhanced Missions
 These missions have custom lighting and music to enhance the Inferno experience.
-Simply place the `zip` file next to the mission `hog` file in the `d1` folder and it will be loaded automatically.
+Simply place the `zip` file next to the mission `hog` file in the `d1/missions` folder and it will be loaded automatically.

 Enhanced missions require retail game data.